collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 When we are working on code, we can't do everything in the GitHub website.

 For example, the code in the DjangoCon US website repo is for a website.
 We cannot run it on GitHub.
-We sometimes need to make a copy of the code in the local development environment of our computer, install any necessary software, run the code in a local browser on a local server.
+We sometimes need to make a copy of the code in the local development environment of our computer, install any necessary software, run the code in a local browser.

 There is where Git is very useful.
 Git is installed in our local development environment and used in the command line of your computer.